aws-samples/aws-textract-e2e-processing/README.md

 ## Document Splitter Workflow Setup

 There will be two areas to modify.
-In our demo today will be using Acord Insurance Forms.
+In our demo today will be using Health Insurance Forms.

 ### 1. Comprehend Classifier
-If you want to train a classifier with the Acord Insurance Forms used in the demo, you can use the [comprehend_acord_dataset.csv](https://github.com/aws-samples/aws-textract-e2e-processing/blob/main/comprehend_acord_dataset.csv) file in this repo.
+If you want to train a classifier with the provided medical documents used in the demo, you can use the [comprehend_claims_dataset.csv](https://github.com/aws-samples/aws-textract-e2e-processing/blob/main/comprehend_claims_dataset.csv) file in this repo.
 Refer to the [Amazon Comprehend documentation](https://docs.aws.amazon.com/comprehend/latest/dg/training-classifier-model.html) for more information on how to train a classifier.

 Alternatively, you can train your own classifier with a set of documents using workflow1 of this project, you can train your own Comprehend Classifier: https://github.com/aws-samples/aws-document-classifier-and-splitter.